Offshore Trusts for Asset Protection

 Keeping financial accounts and other assets in the U. S, under local control allows clients to maintain the convenience of their current accounts at domestic financial institutions, without the involvement of offshore trustees or advisors.
 Although the Offshore Trust has been formed, no funds have been transferred to it.
 The Offshore Trust simply owns whatever entities have been transferred to it.
 Or it owns nothing and acts as a beneficiary of a U.S trust.

-The advantage of this arrangement is that some clients prefer the protection of an Offshore Trust while maintaining the convenience of holding accounts in the U.S. Also, during the time that assets are maintained within a U.S structure, filing requirements regarding foreign accounts and overseas trusts are avoided.
-For tax and filing purposes the structure can be designed so that no returns of foreign entities or accounts need be filed.
+The advantage of this arrangement is that some clients prefer the protection of an Offshore Asset Protection Trust while maintaining the convenience of holding accounts in the U.S. Also, during the time that assets are maintained within a U.S structure, filing requirements regarding foreign accounts and overseas trusts may be avoided.
+For tax and filing purposes the structure can sometimes be designed so that no returns of foreign entities or accounts need be filed.
 This is an advantage because the filing requirements for offshore entities have some level of associated complexity and cost.

 - Assets in the trust are protected by the most favorable asset protection laws-domestically and overseas.

 - Legal leverage is maximized by forcing a legal adversary to litigate in a string of unfriendly foreign jurisdictions;

 - All assets are managed by the client: